 net.ipv4.tcp_keepalive_time = 30

 net.ipv4.tcp_keepalive_intvl = 5 net.ipv4.tcp_keepalive_probes = 6

 The values you choose to use are entirely up to you.
-It should not be too little and not too much if the traffic on your website is much.
+It should not be too little or too much if your website’s traffic is much.

 3. Now save and quit the editor.
 Use sysctl –p to apply these changes to your configuration.

 And you are done.
-Now, there are a couple of sites you can test the efficacy (I am not going to advertise for them) of your set up on.
+Now, there are a couple of sites you can test your set up’s efficacy in terms of understanding keepalive configuration (I am not going to advertise for them).
 All they require is the name of your website.
 You can also use a tool such as GTMetrix to check your settings.

-The keepalive utility helps to reduce load time on a server when there are multiple requests on the server.
-If you are experiencing a large traffic on your website, it is a safe practice to use the keepalive utility to enable your website run faster.
-After it has been enabled, it automatically opens and closes connections by itself, depending on usage.
+The keepalive utility helps reduce load time on a server when there are multiple requests on the server.
+To enhance website performance amid heavy traffic, consider utilizing the keepalive utility.
+This involves understanding keepalive configuration for efficient server-client communication.
+After enabling it, it automatically opens and closes connections by itself, depending on usage.

 However, if you are using a shared hosting provider, there is the likelihood that it will slow down your server.